GriffinCanCode/ArtificialOS/README.md

 These enhancements are detailed in [gRPC Improvements Documentation](docs/GRPC_IMPROVEMENTS.md).

-### Frontend Layer (TypeScript/React) — The Interface
+### Desktop Shell Layer (TypeScript/React) — The User Experience

-The frontend had to do something most UIs don't: render arbitrary applications from JSON specifications in real-time.
-Not templates.
-Not pre-defined layouts.
-Actual dynamic applications with state management, tool execution, and desktop-grade window management — all while maintaining sub-10ms response times.
+The desktop shell had to feel like a real OS, not a web app pretending to be one.
+That meant proper window management, a complete desktop environment (menu bar, dock, launcher), and the ability to render three distinct types of applications: Blueprint apps from JSON specifications, native TypeScript/React apps with full npm ecosystem access, and native OS processes with terminal UI.
+All while maintaining sub-10ms response times and desktop-grade interactions.

 **Key Responsibilities:**
-- Parse and render JSON UI specifications (23 component types)
+- Desktop environment with window management (drag, resize, minimize, snap-to-edge)
+- Three rendering modes: Blueprint (JSON specs), Native Web (React apps), Native Process (terminal)
 - Execute local tools with sub-10ms latency
-- Desktop-grade window management (react-rnd powered)
 - Per-app component state with observable updates
-- WebSocket streaming for real-time AI responses
+- WebSocket streaming for real-time updates
-- Keyboard shortcuts and gesture handling
+- Keyboard shortcuts and gesture handling (⌘K launcher, Alt+Tab switching)
 - App registry and session management UI
+- Workspace persistence and restoration

 **Core Modules:**
 - `DynamicRenderer`: Main rendering engine with virtual scrolling and modular architecture